Wanjala-B/MNIST-Multilabel-classification-/README.md

 *   **Evaluation of Multilabel Classifier**: Implement metrics suitable for multilabel classification (e.g., Hamming loss, Jaccard similarity score, accuracy per label) to thoroughly evaluate the KNN model's performance.
 *   **Evaluation of Denoising Model**: Quantitatively evaluate the performance of the denoising model (e.g., using metrics like Mean Squared Error between the denoised image and the original clean image) and explore other denoising techniques.

-## License

-[Optional: Specify your project's license, e.g., MIT License]
+your project's license, e.g., MIT License]